 The Institute doors are open between 8:30 am and 5:30 pm, Monday to Friday.
 Participants have access to our Visitor's Lounge 24 hours a day, 7 days a week.
 A passcode will be required for access after office hours.
 When entering or leaving the building after office hours, please do not let people who are unfamiliar to you enter the building.

 Offices and Common-Area Workstations: Visitors who have been assigned offices should get their office key from the program administrators.
 Please return us your keys before you leave the institute at the end of your visit.

-There are two Macintosh computers at the common area at Level 1 in the Visitor's Lounge.
+There are three Macintosh computers at the common area at Level 1 in the Visitor's Lounge.